jasonwei20/jasonwei20.github.io/_pages/writing_tips.md

 - Don't use *while* when you mean *although*.
 - Use verbs instead of gerunds when possible (the inclusion of -> including)
 - Feel free to be creative, even in academic writing (my own opinion).
+- Calculate -> compute (unless you're using a calculator)